bendisposto/prob2/README.md

 The PermGenSpace for the application grows to nearly 100MB so the vm option -XX:MaxPermSize=120m needs to be set

-(c) 2012 Jens Bendisposto, all rights reserved
+(c) 2012 Jens Bendisposto et.al. , all rights reserved